 Airplanes engines are designed to run on petroleum-based fuel, so in order for sustainable alternatives to be used without having to replace every airplane in rotation currently, they have to have hydrocarbon components that allow petroleum fuels to work in the engines.
 That, or they have to be blended with non-sustainable fuels.
 Either way, scientists are presented with a challenge that they are more than up for the task of.

 What does alternative fuel use mean for us?
-Well environmentally these fuel alternatives could decrease the overall carbon footprint by 80 percent over their lifecycle.
+Well, environmentally speaking, these fuel alternatives could decrease the overall carbon footprint by 80 percent over their lifecycle.
 Alternative fuels can also benefit us by expanding domestic energy sourcing, reducing greenhouse gases, encouraging economic development, and encouraging an overall healthy environment.

 It’s important when thinking about climate change to include the little things along with the big.
 We should not only focus on car fuels, but also plane fuel, train fuel and any other form of transportation.
 Fortunately, this not-so-little contributor is well on its way to becoming ecofriendly.